outfoxxed/hy3/README.md

 Note that the hyprland headers and pkg-config file **MUST be installed correctly, for the target version of hyprland**.

 ## Configuration

+> [!IMPORTANT]
+> The configuration listed below is for the current hy3 commit.
+> If you are using a release version of hy3 then make sure you are
+> reading the tagged revision of this readme.

 Set your `general:layout` to `hy3` in hyprland.conf.

 hy3 requires using a few custom dispatchers for normal operation.